caspergrl/GT-UX-UI-Dec2022-June2023/21-week/02-lesson.md

         * An area of focus or interest.
         * Core values.

+## SLIDE 25
-* **Go to Slide 30:** Review what the typical hiring manager is looking for on a junior designer’s portfolio website:
+What the typical hiring manager is looking for on a junior designer’s portfolio website:
     * Verify your qualifications.
     * Assess your skill level.
     * Get a sense for who you are.
     * Determine how you might fit into the team’s overall skill set.
     * Answer the question: “Should I interview this person - yes or no?”

+## SLIDE 26
 ## 5. Class Do: Hiring Manager Proto-Persona (25 min)

 **Go to Slide 31: Note:** Identifying insights to build this proto-persona activity may be influenced by the students’ previous work experiences in a variety of industries, so be prepared to lead the conversation as you build this proto-persona together.